 Learning how to photograph the moon is a gateway niche, and your first stop on your way to other areas of astrophotography.

 This article will take you through all you need to photograph the moon in all its glory.
-We’ll look at settings, gear, techniques and tips used by professionals.
+We’ll look at settings, gear, techniques and tips used by professionals when taking moon shots.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]